Easy Roasted Cinnamon Almonds – These cinnamon sugar almonds are a sweet, crunchy treat that’s perfect for sharing or gifting!

 Cute Ways To Package Nuts For Gifting

 I start making batches of cinnamon sugar almonds in the fall when I’m ready to fill the house with warmth and spices, but I LOVE them for gifts at Christmas and the holidays!
-They’re great for friends, neighbors, co-workers, etc.
+They’re a great gift for friends, neighbors, co-workers, etc.

 - Wrap In Cellophane Bags With Ribbon.
 My go-to way to package nuts for gifting is in little cellophane treat bags, tied with a cute ribbon.
 It’s easy to dress them up for the holidays by using festive ribbon!